All the different ways you can contact us so that we can help you.

 The new Te Aka Mauri building comprises four floors.
 It is located right in the heart of the CBD, next to Jean Batten Square, stretching the full length from Arawa Street to Haupapa Street.

-One Rotorua Library moves into Te Aka Mauri in early February we will be open 7 days a week.
+Once Rotorua Library moves into Te Aka Mauri on 3 February we will be open 7 days a week.

 Follow our journey on Facebook and keep an eye on our website for more of the Te Aka Mauri story.